ashishroygithub/GemsPricePrediction-AWS-Docker-CICD-Gitactions-ML/README.md

     * Checking if docker is running:
         - type docker in awscli
-        - docker image > ECR > installed in EC2 instance
+        - docker image > ECR > installed in EC2 instance (These are steps of Execution)

 * `Step 4` : We will be setting up a ***GITHUB Runner*** which will help in deploying when there is a code commit in the main repository (Automatically)